UniqueNetwork/unique_docs/docs/about/network-features/staking.md

 - **Staking Limit**: Users can stake up to 10 times from one wallet.
 - **Staking Locked Coins**: Users can stake coins from both transferable and locked balances.
 The system prioritizes staking from locked balances (vesting, democracy, election), leading to a more efficient and secure staking experience while maximizing the earning potential of your entire coin balance.
     - **Example**: If you have 1000 coins (500 transferable and 500 vested) and want to stake 400 coins, they will be staked from the vested balance.
 If you want to stake 600 coins, 500 will come from the vested balance and 100 from the transferable balance.
-- **Unstaking Lock-Up Period**: There is a one-week waiting period for tokens to arrive in the user's wallet after unstaking.
+- **Unstaking Lock-Up Period**: There is a waiting period for tokens to arrive in the user's wallet after unstaking.
+It  takes 50400 blocks (which is approximately 7 days).

-## Future Plans

-Future plans for Unique Staking include the integration of AppPromotion features.
-This will enable UNQ/QTZ owners to influence how apps are sponsored and earn even more rewards as promoted dApps become successful.

-Currently, users can stake their tokens only using Substrate wallets.
-However, future releases will add MetaMask staking functionality.

 ## Networks and Native Tokens